 The studies confirmed that the small Bomu gas discovery is sub-commercial under current conditions.
 An adequate source of oil is believed to exist but no faults are seen to provide a migration path for oil between the source rocks and the reservoir sands.
 The studies also concluded that the best remaining prospect is more likely to contain gas than oil, in quantities not very much larger than those discovered in Bomu.
 This did not justify commitment to a second exploration well, as required for entry into Phase II of the PSC.

-With the possible exception of ERHC, which was carried through Phase I, the participants, including Equator, elected to exit the block.
+With the possible exception of ERHC, which was carried through Phase I, the participants, including Equator, elected to exit the block on 16 March 2012.
+There have been no activities since 2012 - date.

 Directors' Report